tanaybasak/designsystem/readme-template-with-variations.md

 ### General Guidelines

-This is guidline information.
+- _Bold Text:_ This is guidline information.
-This is guidline information.
+- This is guidline information.
-This is guidline information.
+- This is guidline information.
-This is guidline information.
+- This is guidline information.

 ### Spec file